top of page

 How and when did the celebration start?

 The event activities started at different locations.
 The first activity was at the Greencastle Lakes.
-It started with walkathon from the Greencastle Clubhouse, located off Greencastle Road at Turnbridge Drive.
+It started with a walkathon from the Greencastle Clubhouse, located off Greencastle Road at Turnbridge Drive.
 The walkathon was organized by the Paint Branch High School Key Club and National Honor Society to benefit Children’s Hospital.
-Fifty bands, floats and marching group took part in the Parade including units from Laytonville, Oxon Hill and Gaithersburg.
+Fifty bands, floats and marching groups took part in the Parade including units from Laytonville, Oxon Hill and Gaithersburg.

-Prominent State and County officials as well as Community leaders attended the event.
-They included the then County Council members Marilyn Praisner, Isiah Leggett and Michael Gudis.
-Maryland State Senator Chris McCabe also attended.
-Grand Marshal Roy Hunt had officiated the event.
 The 1st Burtonsville Day Celebration Organizing Committee was set up by volunteers including Ed O’Hara and Larry Hairfield.
 The idea to organize the committee was initiated and led by Ed O’Hara.
-In a speech he delivered at the end of the event, he said the response erased any doubt that Burtonsville Day wouldbecome an annual event.
-He further said “I think the community was just waiting for something like this to happen.
-I think it brought the community together”.
+In a speech he delivered at the end of the event, he said the response erased any doubt that Burtonsville Day would become an annual event.
+He said “I think the community was just waiting for something like this to happen.
+I think it brought the community together.”

-After the first celebration took place successfully, Ed O’Hara took the initiative to create a permanent institution that would ensure the continuity of Burtonsville Day celebration on annual basis.
-Accordingly, he filed an Articles of Incorporation that officially established the Burtonsville Day Celebrations, INC. The Maryland State Department of Assessment and Taxation approved and registered the corporation on February 28, 1992.
-According to the Article of Incorporation the Purpose of the corporation was “to organize, plan and conduct a community celebration in the community of Burtonsville, Maryland and surrounding areas and for any other lawful purpose as permitted by law in the State of Maryland.”
-The principal office of the Corporation was registered at 12510 Prosperity Drive, Suite 150, Silver Spring, MD 20904.Three Directors were named in the Articles of Incorporation.
-They were Edward O’Hara, Donna Durrani and Larry Hairfield who provided leadership to the succeeding celebrations.
+After the first celebration took place successfully, Ed O’Hara took the initiative to create a permanent institution that would ensure the continuity of Burtonsville Day celebration on an annual basis.
+Accordingly, he filed Articles of Incorporation that officially established the Burtonsville Day Celebrations, INC. The Maryland State Department of Assessment and Taxation approved and registered the corporation on February 28, 1992.
+According to the Articles of Incorporation, the purpose of the organization was “to organize, plan and conduct a community celebration in the community of Burtonsville, Maryland and surrounding areas and for any other lawful purpose as permitted by law in the State of Maryland.”
+The principal office of the Corporation was registered at 12510 Prosperity Drive, Suite 150, Silver Spring, MD 20904.
+Three Directors were named in the Articles of Incorporation: Edward O’Hara, Donna Durrani and Larry Hairfield, who provided leadership to the succeeding celebrations.

 1999 Logo.jpg